Dustin Halse

 Dustin Raffaele Halse (born 3 May 1985) is a former Australian politician.
 He was a Labor Party member of the Victorian Legislative Assembly from November 2018 to November 2022, representing the seat of Ringwood.
 On 24 November 2021, Halse shared publicly that he would not be recontesting his seat in the 2022 Victorian state election.

 Early life/education

 Halse was born in the eastern suburbs of Melbourne on 3 May 1985.
 He completed high school at Trinity College, Perth, before later being educated at Monash University, from which he graduated with a Bachelor of Arts and Master of International Development and Environmental Analysis.
 He was awarded a PhD from Swinburne University of Technology in political and labour history in 2015.
 He wrote his doctoral thesis on the history of Victorian public service unionism, titled, 'From Servants to Citizens'.
 In 2013, Halse was awarded the inaugural Sam Merrifield prize by the Melbourne Branch of the Labour History Society for his article, 'Citizens who Serve'.

-Before entering politics, he worked in retail and hospitality, as a sports coach, university lecturer and fellow, and a trade union official for both the National Tertiary Education Union and the Health Services Union.
+Before entering politics, he worked in retail and hospitality, aged care, as a university lecturer and fellow, and a trade union official for both the National Tertiary Education Union and the Health Services Union.